puppetlabs/puppetlabs-peadm/documentation/provision.md

 ## Usage

+### Bolt 3 usage
+We will name the bolt project `large_ha_peadm` in this example but the project name can be anything.

+1. Install Bolt on a jumphost.
+This can be the master, or any other system. (via package)
+2. Run `mkdir large_ha_peadm && cd large_ha_peadm && bolt project init large_ha_peadm --modules puppetlabs-peadm`
+4. Create an inventory file with connection information.
+Example included below.
+5. Create a parameters file.
+Example included below.
+6. Run `bolt plan run peadm::provision --params @params.json ` after the inventory and params files are created.

+### Bolt 2 usage

 1. Install Bolt on a jumphost.
 This can be the master, or any other system.
 2. Download or git clone the peadm module and put it somewhere on the jumphost. e.g. ~/modules/peadm.
 3. Download or git clone the module dependencies, and put them somewhere on the jumphost. e.g. ~/modules/stdlib, ~/modules/node\_manager, etc.